nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/https-termination.md

 service/coffee       ClusterIP   10.96.189.37   <none>        80/TCP    40s
 ```

-## Configure HTTPS Termination and Routing
+## Configure HTTPS termination and routing

 For the HTTPS, we need a certificate and key that are stored in a secret.
 This secret will live in a separate namespace, so we will need a ReferenceGrant in order to access it.